KillahPotatoes/arma.warfare/README.md

 500 = current strength of the faction.
 If strength is >30 the AI unit cap will be 30, but if <30 the unit cap will be equal strength

-### Cash
+### manpower

-Cash is generated at held sectors.
-You can grab the cash from the ammobox at each sector and use it to buy infantry, helis and vehicles.
+manpower is generated at held sectors.
+You can grab the manpower from the ammobox at each sector and use it to buy infantry, helis and vehicles.
 What is available for you to buy depends on the tier you are in.

 Infantry can be bought at each sector while vehicles and helicopters can only be bought at the startingbase.
 You can also store money at your base.
 This is the only place where they will be safe.
-If you die you lose all cash you have on you, and if a sector is captured all money that are there will be lost.
+If you die you lose all manpower you have on you, and if a sector is captured all money that are there will be lost.

 You can grab money from sectors that are not yours, so money raids on enemy sectors that have been held for a long time is a good strategy.